BUCSD/CS379-SP23-Project1/README.md

 ### Record Attendance Feature:
 The record attendance feature should run indefinitely unless someone stops it using a stop button.
 The feature should capture an image using the device's camera and supply the image to the trained model to generate the person's name.
-The person's name, date, and time should be recorded in the "attendance.csv" file.
+The person's name and date-time should be recorded in the "attendance.csv" file.
+The file will contain row as name of the users, and columns as the Present (Yes/No), and Date-time for each of the day attendance is being recorded for.
+For example, the file will look like below:

+Username, Present1, Date-time1, Present2, Date-time2, Present3, Date-time3, Present4, Date-time4...

+Rajesh Kumar, Yes, YY-MM-DD HH:MM:SS, Yes, YY-MM-DD HH:MM:SS, Yes, YY-MM-DD HH:MM:SS, ...,

 If the "attendance.csv" file does not exist, the project should create it automatically.
 The captured images should be saved in the matching folder in the "Templates" folder.

-Model Update Feature:
+### Model Update Feature:

 Implement a model update feature that updates the model using all the images available in each of the folders in the "Templates" folder.